 - 1. DOT

 - 2. The prime contractor and subcontractors

 - 3. City and/or county

 - 4. Utility companies

 - 5. Railroads

+- 6. TERO (If applicable)

 Standard Specification 108.02 requires the contractor to notify the parties of the meeting, but it is good to verify that interested parties have been invited.
 The project engineer will conduct the conference and keep notes on items discussed.
-The project engineer will send a memo summarizing items discussed to the Prime Contractor with copies to any subcontractors.
-Original to be put in CARS/Filenet.